ConduitIO/conduit-connector-sdk/README.md

 [`*zerolog.Logger`](https://pkg.go.dev/github.com/rs/zerolog#Logger) instance.
 It can be used to emit structured and leveled log messages that will be included in Conduit logs.

-Keep in mind that logging in the hot path (e.g. reading or writing a record) can have a negative impact on performance, that's why we encourage you to keep those to a minimum and to use the level "trace" for such logs.
+Keep in mind that logging in the hot path (e.g. reading or writing a record) can have a negative impact on performance and should be avoided.
+If you _really_ want to add a log message in the hot path please use the "trace" level.

 **Q: Do I need to worry about ordering?**